uzairchini555-gif/project2-cloud-ci-cd/README.md

-## Project 2 - CI/CD Auto Deploy Python App
+## Project 2 - Cloud CI/CD Pipeline with Docker & AWS EC2

 ## Overview
-This is a python FastAPI backend application deployed on AWS EC2 with a fully automated CI/CD pipeline using Github Actions and Docker.
-Every code push automatically rebuilds the Docker container on EC2 and updates the app without manual intervention.
+This project demonstrates a real-world CI/CD pipeline where a containerized python web application is automatically build and deployed to an AWS EC2 instance using Github Actions

+Any code change pushed to Github triggers an automated workflow that rebuilds the Docker iamge and redeploys the application - no manual SSH or restart required.

-## Problem
+## Problem Statement
-In a real-world cloud/DevOps workflow, manaully deploying apps after each code change is error-prone and time-consuming.
-Project 2 solves this by automating deployment so that updates are immediately reflected in the running app.
+Manually deploying applications on server is:
+- Error-prone
+- Time-consuming
+- Not scalable

+## Goal of the project
+- implement CI/CD automation using Github Actions
+- Eliminate manual deployment step
+- Ensure the app behaves the same across environment using Docker
+- Deploy updates to AWS EC2 automatically on every push

 ## Tech Stack
 - Python 3.11 (FastAPI) - Backend API